-Scaling Up Nutrition, or SUN, is a global Movement committed to scaling up nutrition, with a focus on reducing hunger and under-nutrition in children and other vulnerable groups.
+Scaling Up Nutrition, or SUN, is a global Movement committed to increasing and improving nutrition, with a focus on reducing hunger and under-nutrition in children and other vulnerable groups.
 SUN is founded on the principle that all people have a right to food and good nutrition.
 It unites people from governments, civil society, the United Nations, donors, businesses and researchers in a collective effort to improve nutrition.

-Lao PDR joined the SUN movement in 2011 and has committed to collaborative action that will accelerate progress in food and nutrition security led by the Ministry of Health.
+Lao PDR joined the SUN movement in 2011, forming the SUN Laos Secretariat led by the National Nutrition Centre in the Ministry of Health.
+This consolidated the government’s commitment to collaborative action that will accelerate progress in food and nutrition security led by the Ministry of Health.